Last Updated on September 19, 2023 by Chuck Wilson

 Best Golf Cart Brands

 The three top manufacturers are EZGO, Club Car, and Yamaha.
 They have been around for a few years and are very well made.
-They are easy to find parts and service for and accessories are freely available from dealerships and Amazon.
+They are easy to find parts and services for and accessories are freely available from dealerships and Amazon.
 We have thrown in a few others such as Polaris and Star for comparison of the price difference.

 Buying a used golf cart means a lower price range, usually half of a new cart, but a cheap initial purchase can get zeroed out if you buy a cart that is ready to be refurbished.
 If the cart has already been refurbished, then you stand to win out on a better deal and price overall.

 Club Car golf carts are the best-known golf cart brand and so the price range is a bit higher for the name and reputation.
 Let’s begin with Club Car then…